-- (2) Kahlil has a child who uses a wheelchair.
+- (2) Example of situation where restoration of reasonable modifications would not be required: Kahlil has a child who uses a wheelchair.
 The bathroom door in the dwelling unit is too narrow to permit the wheelchair to pass, and the door to the complex's media room has a step up into it.
 Kahlil asks the owner for permission to widen the doorway to his unit and add a ramp to the complex's media room door, at his own expense.
+The owner must consider the request under these regulations, including sections 12176 through 12181.
 It is unlawful for the owner to refuse to permit Kahlil to make the modifications.
 Further, the owner may not condition permission for the modification on Kahlil paying for the doorway to be narrowed at the end of the lease because a wider doorway will not interfere with the owner's or the next tenant's use and enjoyment of the premises.
 The owner also may not condition the approval of the modifications on removal of the ramp, because restorations can only be required for interiors.
-The owner can require that Kahlil provide reasonable assurances that the work will be done in a competent manner and that any required building permits will be obtained. - (3) Aki owns a condominium unit.
+The owner can require that Kahlil provide reasonable assurances that the work will be done in a competent manner and that any required building permits will be obtained. - (3) Example of factors to be considered in responding to a request for a reasonable modification in a common interest development: Aki owns a condominium unit.
 Aki is deaf and would like to install a blinking doorbell to their apartment.
 This requires modifications to the front doorbell to the condominium complex and to the doorbell in Aki's unit.
 Aki has arranged for a community organization to pay for the modifications.
 Aki asks the homeowners' association permission to make the modifications.
+The home owners' association must consider the request under these regulations, including sections 12176 through 12181.
 It is unlawful for the owners' association to refuse to permit Aki to make the modifications, regardless of any provisions in the common interest development's governing documents.
 The source of the funding for the modifications is irrelevant.
 Further, the homeowner's association may not condition the approval of the modifications by requiring restoration of the former doorbells when Aki sells the condominium unit, because restorations can only be required for interior rental unit modifications.
 The owners' association can require that Aki provide reasonable assurances that the work will be done in a competent manner and that any required building permits will be obtained.